Pope Celestine I

-Cyril of Alexandria appealed him to make a decision, which in response, Celestine delegated Cyril the job of condemning Nestorius if he did not recant his teachings.
+Cyril of Alexandria appealed him to make a decision; in response, Celestine delegated to Cyril the job of condemning Nestorius if he did not recant his teachings.
 He supported the mission of the Gallic bishops that sent Germanus of Auxerre in 429, to Britain to address Pelagianism, and later commissioned Palladius as bishop to the Scots of Ireland and northern Britain.

 Early life and family

 Celestine I was a Roman from the region of Campania.
 Nothing is known of his early history except that his father's name was Priscus.
 According to John Gilmary Shea, Celestine was a relative of the emperor Valentinian.
 He is said to have lived for a time at Milan with St. Ambrose.
 The first known record of him is in a document of Pope Innocent I from the year 416, where he is spoken of as "Celestine the Deacon".